-Dr. Kwabena Boahen: As director of the Brains in lab at Stanford, Dr. Boahen has been at the forefront of neuromorphic engineering.
-He's been developing silicon circuits emulate the neurons compute, aiming to make electronic circuits that are as compact, power-efficient, and robust as the .
+Dr. Kwabena Boahen: As the of the Brains in Silicon lab at Stanford, Dr. Boahen been at the forefront of engineering.
+He’s been developing silicon circuits that emulate the way neurons compute, aiming to make electronic circuits that as compact, power-efficient, and robust as the human brain.

-Prof. Steve Furber: Known for his involvement in the development of the BBC Micro and the ARM microprocessor, Furber's recent work at the University of Manchester focuses on the SpiNNaker project, aiming to simulate the functioning of the human brain on a supercomputer.
+Prof. Steve Furber: Known for his involvement in the of the BBC Micro and the ARM microprocessor, Furber’s recent work at the University of Manchester focuses on the SpiNNaker , aiming to simulate the functioning of the human brain on a supercomputer.

-Dr. Tara Sainath: A research scientist at Google, Dr. Sainath's work focuses on deep neural networks and their application in speech recognition, paving the way for neuromorphic approaches to speech and language processing.
+Dr. Tara Sainath: A research scientist at Google, Dr. Sainath’s work focuses on deep neural networks and their application in speech , the way for neuromorphic approaches to speech and language processing.

-Dr. Julie Grollier: A research director at CNRS/Thales, she's working on the intersection of physics, , and bio-inspired computing.
+Dr. Julie Grollier: A research director at CNRS/Thales, she’s working on the intersection of physics, nanotechnology, and bio-inspired computing.
 Her studies on spintronics and resistive memories have profound implications for neuromorphic architectures.

 Prof. Yannick Bornat: Based at the University of Bordeaux, Bornat’s research revolves around bio-inspired electronic circuits.
 He’s particularly interested in developing electronic synapses for neuromorphic systems.